 You were saying before that we needed extreme campaigns like this one to raise awareness for topics such as HIV.

-It's a little sad that you don't get people's attention without campaigns like this, yeah.
+It's a little sad that you don't get people's attention without campaigns like that, yeah.
 But then again, it did work, so I guess I shouldn't get angry but be thankful for that.
 The most important thing is that we managed to reach lots of people this way.
-The illness itself is bad enough—people with HIV have to make the virus the center of their lives.
+The illness itself is bad enough – people with HIV have to make the virus the centre of their lives.
 Everything revolves around HIV, you are plagued by guilt, regret, drugs, everything.
 They really don't need the social pressure added to all that.
-If you spread fear toward the virus, you also spread fear towards the carriers of the virus.
+If you spread fear towards the virus, you also spread fear towards the carriers of the virus.
 It doesn't help anyone.

 Did you have supporters before your new magazine came out?